Nail art: Social relevance

 In some cultures, nail art can be tied to the concept of femininity and the sense of belonging in a group of females.
+While it is mostly women that have nail art, it is increasing in popularity among men.

-Nail art is also a way to create its own identity through fashion, using colours and shapes as a disruption of childhood and entering to the female teen/adult world, also leaving the influence of their parents to create their own selves.
+Nail art is also a way to create its own identity through fashion, using colors and shapes as a disruption of childhood and entering the female teen/adult world, also leaving the influence of their parents to create their selves.

-The nail is also part of the puzzle of mounting the gender identity, the nails for teenagers and adult women represents a piece of the symbol of what is a woman and how the woman should present herself.
-Though the women use nail art to express their womanliness, the different types of art define as a woman with particular personality, as using French manicure (delicate) or using black nails (aggressive).
+The nail is also part of the puzzle of mounting gender identity; the nails for teenagers and adult women represent a piece of the symbol of what is a woman and how the woman should present herself.
+Though women use nail art to express their womanliness, the different types define a woman with particular personalities, e.g. French manicure (delicate).

+Clipped and filed nails, either on all ten fingers or on the index and middle finger of the dominant hand in particular, are considered a symbol of queer women after the origin of the practice as a practical measure to allow for safe digital penetration between cisgender women.

 Media

-Nail art’s popularity in media started with printed press with women magazines.
-It had an important role, but it was not a mainstream fashion trend before the 2000s.
-After the internet age and the common use of the social media, the trend became major subculture among women.
+The nail-care industry has been expanding ever since the invention of modern nail polish.
+Nail art's popularity in media started with the printed press with women's magazines.
+It had an essential rollout as not a mainstream fashion trend before the 2000s.
+After the internet age and the everyday use of social media, the trend became prominent subculture among women.
 Social media made it easier to connect to the mass audience, and with this, people started to share their designs as a way of their creativity and use the nail as their blank canvas.
-YouTube, Pinterest, Instagram, Tumblr, and Twitter are the major platforms, which provide many new ideas and designs for the subculture.
-However, among these, Pinterest is the most important platform for the new beauty trends according to a study.
+YouTube, Pinterest, Instagram, Tumblr, and Twitter are the major platforms which provide many new ideas and designs for the subculture.
+However, according to a study, Pinterest is the most critical platform for recent beauty trends.
+In 2012, the United States witnessed surging popularity of nail art.